Buy tickets online to visit Milan Cathedral (Duomo di Milano) and the roof terraces of the largest Gothic church in the world.

 The roof is supported by 52 tall pillars 24 m high with vaulting soaring up to nearly 47 m.

-The outsized dimensions and the gothic architecture allowed for larger windows than are generally found in Italian churches — up to 144 individual scenes are possible in some windows.
+The outsized dimensions and the Gothic architecture allowed for larger windows than are generally found in Italian churches β€” up to 144 individual scenes are possible in some windows.
 The 45 large windows date in parts from as early as the 14th century to the 20th century.
 The large painted glass windows in the apse are copies of the original stained glass windows that were destroyed during the early 19th century.
-However, many of the windows in the church are originals but heavily restored throughout the centuries — some original windows are also on display in the Duomo Museum.
+However, many of the windows in the church are originals but heavily restored throughout the centuries β€” some original windows are on display in the Duomo Museum.

-On the baroque altar are two sculptures of two famous local bishops: St Ambrose, the fourth-century bishop that baptized the later Saint Augustine, and St Carlo Borromeo who finally made the duomo usable in the early 16th century.
+On the baroque altar are two sculptures of two famous local bishops: St Ambrose, the fourth-century bishop who baptized the later Saint Augustine, and St Carlo Borromeo who finally made the duomo usable in the early 16th century.
 His mummified body may be seen in a rock crystal coffin in the opulently decorated crypt underneath the choir.

 A red light on a cross in the cupola above the altar shows where a nail from the cross of Christ’s crucifixion is kept.
 This relic is only shown for three days each year in mid-September.